 “Hangover Square” (1945, Kino Lorber) Melancholy composer Laird Cregar is driven to fits of madness by the stress and noise of turn-of-the-century London (a situation that many urban viewers may find sympathetic), during which he commits an array of heinous crimes.
 On the advice of urbane doctor George Sanders, he seeks relief among the common folk, but instead finds distraction in the form of scheming singer Linda Darnell, who exploits Cregar’s talents for her own ends, unaware that by adding to his anxiety, she puts her own life in danger.
 Ripe blend of Gothic thriller and psychological drama reunites Cregar, Sanders and director John Brahm, who previously teamed for “The Lodger”; Bramh and cinematographer Joseph La Shelle, lend polish to the proceedings, as well as some decidedly macabre elements (the disposal of a victim in a Guy Fawkes Day bonfire), but as with “Lodger,” Cregar is the film’s most memorable element.
 Gripped alternately by mortal terror and a monstrous rage, the actor, who died shortly after the film was completed, lends a terrible, tragic vulnerability to the film, especially in its fiery climax.
 Kino’s Blu-ray ports over most of the extras from a 2007 DVD release, including commentary by Steve Haberman and actress Faye Marlowe (who plays Cregar’s girlfriend), a documentary on Cregar’s brief career and a radio adaptation with Vincent Price in the Cregar role.

-“Deathdream” (1972, Blue Underground) Unsettling film which grafts W.W.
-Jacobs’ “The Monkey’s Paw” onto an suburban American setting and examines the national unease about the Vietnam War, and in particular, its impact on returning soldiers through a pulp-horror filter; here, as in the story, a husband and wife (John Marley of “The Godfather” and Lynn Carlin) discover that their wish for their son’s return from the war has brought back something nightmarish.
+“Deathdream” (1972, Blue Underground) W.W.
+Jacobs’ “The Monkey’s Paw” is grafted onto an suburban American setting and in doing so, examines the national unease about the Vietnam War, and in particular, its impact on returning soldiers through a pulp-horror filter.
+Here, as in the original story, a husband and wife (John Marley of “The Godfather” and Lynn Carlin) discover that their wish for their son’s return from the war has instead brought back something nightmarish.
 Though director/co-producer Bob Clark is probably best known (especially during the holidays) for “A Christmas Story,” he began his career in low-budget horror, and his efforts in that field – “Black Christmas, “Children Shouldn’t Play with Dead Things,” “Deranged” and this film – stand out for the depth and darkness of their subject matter and their attention to character and story.
 The gruesome elements in “Deathdream” are unnerving, but it’s the impact of the son’s return on Marley and Carlin (who previously appeared together in John Cassavetes’ “Faces”) and their faith in family and other American institutions that has the greatest impact.
 Blue Underground’s DVD/Blu-ray set includes commentary by the late Clark and writer/make-up artist Alan Ormsby, an interview with Tom Savini, who contributed to Clark’s horror titles, and interviews with the cast and crew, including actor Richard Backus, who plays the returning son.

 “Night School” (1981, Warner Archives Collection) Someone is lopping the heads off female students taking night classes at a college in Boston, and as detective Leonard Mann sees it, all signs point to caddish anthropology professor Drew Snyder as the primary suspect.
 But the path to the killer’s identity is far less cut and dry – and much more absurd – than expected, as this amusingly threadbare slasher film reveals.
 Director Ken Hughes (“Chitty Chitty Bang Bang”) and writer/producer Ruth Avegnon aim for dark and stylish a la Italian gialli, but find greater success at detailing the various ways in which a person’s severed head can end up in a body of water (including fish tank, soup pot and yes, toilet).
 As a result, “Night School” is probably best appreciated as a grisly goof, a glimpse at an early career effort from second-billed star Rachel Ward (“Against All Odds”) or by ’80s stalk-and-stab completists seeking to check off every movie on the UK’s “video nasty” list.
 Warner Archives Blu-ray includes the original trailer.